vittoez/modern_website/README.md

 - **CSS3**: For styling and layout.
 - **JavaScript**: For interactivity (if applicable).

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as per the license terms.

 ---
-Developed with ❤️ by [Your Name/Company]
+Developed with ❤️ by [Halley/Janis Corp]